BohdanTrue/Book-Store/README.md

 - [Swagger](https://swagger.io/): provides a framework for generating interactive API documentation, allowing developers to understand, test, and use APIs more easily.
 - [Docker](https://www.docker.com/): provides a consistent and reproducible way to deploy applications across different environments.
 - [Postman](https://www.postman.com/): allows developers to create and send HTTP requests to test APIs, monitor responses, and automate testing workflows.
+- [Testcontainers](https://testcontainers.com/) is an open source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
+- [Mockito](https://site.mockito.org/) Mockito is a popular open-source Java testing framework that allows the creation of mock objects in unit tests.
+- [JUnit](https://junit.org/junit5/) JUnit is a widely used open-source testing framework for Java.
+It provides annotations and assertions to facilitate the writing and execution of unit tests.

 ###🚦Endpoints of controllers
 - _AuthenticationController_: handles user registration and authorization.
 - _BookController_: handles book-related tasks, including the creation, modification, deletion, and retrieval of book information.